 - 4 drops Benzoin essential oil

 - 2 drops Cedarwood

 Cologne is predominantly used for masculine scents as it has a lower essential oil percentage, about 3-5%, which produces a lighter fragrance.
 However, any perfume can be made milder by reducing the essential oil content.

 A cologne typically lasts for around two hours.
 The general method for this is no different from any of the other perfume recipes on this page.
 I have a full tutorial and video on how to make a cologne, but for the purpose of this recipe, you just need to amend your drops of essential oils as below:

 - 2 drops Benzoin essential oil

 - 1 drops Cedarwood

 The Eau de parfum should be strong and long-lasting due to its high percentage of essential oils and alcohol content.

 It’s great for the springtime with its elegant and refreshing top-note citrus.
 The citrus top note blends perfectly with the woody base note bringing richness and warmth to the fragrance.

-If you want to learn more about how to make perfumes, take a look at some of my other DIY perfume recipes.
+If you want to learn more take a look at how to make perfume in many other ways.